darkRaspberry/darkRaspberry/README.md

 - What I hate most: Slow WiFi, BSoD, silly spelling mistake.

 #### What's new you are working?
-From now all the repo are not with wrong spelling or less wrong spellings.
+From now all the repo are not with wrong spelling or with less wrong spellings.